alpayne/GNTP-Tools/README.md

 ## Binaries

-Binaries are (or will be) in the binaries directory.
+Binaries for OSX, Linux (lib32 and lib64), and Windows are in the [binaries directory]((https://github.com/alpayne/Growl-GNTP-Tools/tree/master/binaries).

 ## Issues